niceume/datasailr/README.md

 Binaries are provided at "http://datasailr.io/download"

-Especially for windows users, it is recpmmended to install from binary package.
+Especially for windows users, it is recommended to install from binary package.

 ### Install from source